Department ofGeosciences

 An informative brochure about the importance of geology by the American Geological Institute

-We offer two majors and minor in Geosciences.
+We offer a Bachelor of Arts major and a minor in Earth Science.
 We also teach many classes for non-science majors at the university.
-The student/faculty ratio in geosciences at PLU allows students to work closely with faculty in classes, laboratories, and field studies.
+The student/faculty ratio in earth science at PLU allows students to work closely with faculty in classes, laboratories, and field studies.
 Faculty members are available to work individually with students in small seminar groups and on research projects.